73 years later, partition victims find their way back in virtual reality

-Rabin Sengupta was only 16 years old when he was forced to move from a quaint village in Jamalpur, to Kolkata, in August of 1947.
-A student of painting-coming from an affluent family-Rabin would find himself hit hard by poverty in the years that followed and the painter would resort to selling hand-made dolls to support his family in a city that was not his own.
+Rabin Sengupta was only 16 years old when he was forced to move from a quaint village in Jamalpur, East Bengal to the bustling city of Kolkata, in August of 1947.
+A student of painting—coming from an affluent family—Rabin would find himself hit hard by poverty in the years that followed, and the painter would resort to selling hand-made dolls to support his family in a strange and unknown city, at a strange and chaotic time in history.

 Rabin Sengupta is one among the fourteen million people displaced in Punjab and Bengal during the partition of 1947.
-At the stroke of midnight on 14th August 1947, India would see itself divided along the Radcliffe line.
-And communal riots would push fourteen million to uproot their entire lives almost overnight and head for bleak futures in the newly created countries in what's now known as the largest mass migration in human history.
+At the stroke of midnight on 14th August 1947, India saw itself divided along the Radcliffe line.
+And communal riots pushed fourteen million to uproot their entire lives—almost overnight—and head for bleak futures in the newly created countries, in what's now known as the largest mass migration in human history.

 After seven decades, many of them are getting a chance to get a glimpse of their ancestral lands once again, thanks to a virtual reality project by a team of tech and history enthusiasts from Oxford University.
 Here's the story of Project Dastaan, and of people yearning to go back home.